 Unfortunately, Paul was not able to snuff out the denial of Jesus' bodily resurrection with his letter.
 That denial has lingered on and is with us.
 Some time ago, a news article in what is now Holiness Today reported a widespread denial of Jesus' resurrection within leadership ranks of some Christian denominations.
 The report gave the results of a poll of 10,000 American protestant clergymen.
 Of those who returned Jeffrey Hadden's questionnaire, one-half of the Presbyterians, Episcopalians, and American Baptist ministers said they did not accept as factual the stories of Jesus' physical resurrection from the dead.

 I'm glad to be a part of a church that asks its members to clearly affirm their belief that "Jesus Christ died for our sins, and that He truly arose from the dead and took again His body that the bodies of both the just and the unjust shall be raised to life and united with their spirits" ( Nazarene Manual ).

 Take note, as well, of Paul's "therefore" at the end of the chapter.
 Our faith in Jesus as the risen Savior can keep us from being intimidated by the last threats and terrors of a foe whose certain end is near.
 We can already taste victory.
 Because of that, we face the future with courage, hope, joy, and a steadfastness of service.

-The author wrote these devotional thoughts while serving as a missionary in Italy.
-They were published in Standard, a weekly take-home curriculum piece for adult Sunday school classes produced by what is now called The Foundry.
+The author wrote this devotional article while serving as a missionary in Italy.
+It originally appeared in Standard, a weekly Faith Connections take-home curriculum piece for adult Sunday school classes published by The Foundry.

 |Christians do have a hope.
 Eternal life is a quality that begins here and now, but it does project on into the future when death is conquered. [ more ]|